 With the Fit-for-55 package about to be put into law, and the RePowerEU plan adopted in response to the energy crisis, EU climate and energy is undergoing the most profound change in years, getting the EU on track to a post-fossil energy system.
 In a three-day series of events, partners from the Ariadne research project presented key insights from their work that is relevant for the further development of EU climate and energy policy, and discussed these with representatives from political institutions, academia, civil society and business.
 The events served to share research insights, to discuss and validate findings and their relevance for EU policy process, and to gather inputs for further research.

-While policymakers are currently mulling over the EU-ETS reform, it is a good time for analysts and scientist to take a step back and discuss the analytical tools used to project the outcome – specifically: the expected, predicted or necessary carbon price(s) towards 2030.
-To that end, the Potsdam-Institute for Climate Impact Research (PIK) and Ecologic Institute organize a workshop in Brussels on 30 November 2022.
+While policymakers are currently mulling over the EU-ETS reform, it is a good time for analysts and scientists to take a step back and discuss the analytical tools used to project the outcome – specifically, the expected, predicted or necessary carbon price(s) towards 2030.
+To that end, the Potsdam-Institute for Climate Impact Research (PIK) and Ecologic Institute organised a workshop in Brussels on 30 November 2022.

 This event discussed how stable long-term policy direction can be maintained despite uncertainties, and in this context will zoom into the role of long-term strategies and scientific climate advisory councils.
 To exchange views on these tools with each other and the audience, Climate Recon 2050 and ARIADNE have brought together several experienced practitioners.